 A UI Designer’s typical duties include:

-How to Create a Good UX Design: Tips for Beginners
+How to Create a Good UI/UX Design: Tips for Beginners

 User experience (UX) design has become an important part of many products, but it can be difficult to create a good UX design.
 Here are some tips for beginners: